Mithunmv134/4-KB-ROM-Memory-with-Read-and-Write-Operations/README.md

-# 4 KB-ROM-Memory-with-Read-and-Write-Operations
-Aim
-To design and simulate a 4KB ROM memory with read and write operations using Verilog HDL and verify the functionality through a testbench in the Vivado 2023.1 simulation environment.
+Aim: To design and simulate a 4KB ROM memory with read and write operations using Verilog HDL and verify the functionality through a testbench in the Vivado 2023.1 simulation environment.

-Apparatus Required
-Vivado 2023.1 or equivalent Verilog simulation tool.
+Apparatus Required: Vivado 2023.1 or equivalent Verilog simulation tool.

-Computer system with a suitable operating system.
-Procedure
-Launch Vivado 2023.1:
+Procedure: Launch Vivado 2023.1:

-Open Vivado and create a new project.
-Design the Verilog Code for ROM:

-Write the Verilog code for a 4KB ROM memory with read and write capabilities.
+1.Open Vivado and create a new project: Design the Verilog Code for ROM: Write the Verilog code for a 4KB ROM memory with read and write capabilities.
-Create the Testbench:

-Write a testbench to simulate both the read and write operations, verifying that the data is correctly written to and read from the memory.
+2.Create the Testbench: Write a testbench to simulate both the read and write operations, verifying that the data is correctly written to and read from the memory.
-Add the Verilog Files:

-Add the ROM Verilog module and the testbench file to the project.
+3.Add the Verilog Files: Add the ROM Verilog module and the testbench file to the project.
-Run Simulation:

-Run the behavioral simulation in Vivado and check the memory's read and write operations.
+4.Run Simulation: Run the behavioral simulation in Vivado and check the memory's read and write operations.
-Observe the Waveforms:

-Analyze the waveform to verify that the memory read and write operations work as expected.
+5.Observe the Waveforms: Analyze the waveform to verify that the memory read and write operations work as expected.
-Save and Document Results:

-Capture the waveform and include the simulation results in the final report.
+6.Save and Document Results: Capture the waveform and include the simulation results in the final report.
 Verilog Code for 4KB ROM Memory with Read and Write Operations In this design, we will implement a 4KB ROM.
 Since ROM is typically read-only, we will simulate the behavior as if it's writable, but in actual hardware, ROM is typically pre-programmed.

-4KB = 4096 Bytes = 4096 x 8 bits
-The address width for 4KB memory is 12 bits (2^12 = 4096).
+4KB = 4096 Bytes = 4096 x 8 bits The address width for 4KB memory is 12 bits (2^12 = 4096).

+Verilog Code rom memory:

 // rom_memory.v
 module rom_memory (